maskarade/Android-Orma/README.md

 Orma has pluggable migration mechanism via the `MigrationEngine` interface.

-The default migration engine is `SchemaDiffMigration`, which handles schema changes by making diff with old and new table definitions.
+The default migration engine is `SchemaDiffMigration`, which handles schema changes by making diff with old and new DDL stored in `sqlite_master`.
 That is, you don't need migration steps for the following cases:

 * Adding tables